Proven-Paradox/shaper-system/Handbook.md

 Targets: 1 ally
 Cost: 10 MP
 Effect: Target ally increases on either the [The Offensive Track](#the-offensive-track) or [The Defensive Track](#the-defensive-track) (your choice) and also heals HP equal to a die roll.
 Description: Simultaneously healing an ally and preparing them for further combat.
-This could represent invoking healing prayers, evoking a rune of protection, supercharging an ally's shields, or similar measures.
+This could represent healing prayers, evoking a rune of protection, supercharging an ally's shields, or similar measures.

 #### Restrain
 Spell [Status]